ApostolosTsimogiannis/DS.2/Manual/README.md

 <br>

-Use the inner Ø10 washers as needed to allow minimal play of each grip when assembled (~0.2mm total gap).
+Use the inner Ø10 washers as needed to allow minimal play of each grip when assembled (~0.2mm max total gap).

 The Ø8 washer must only contact the inner race of the outer bearing.

-You can leave the ball link for later, as you need to add the grip arm link before you insert the bolt into the grip (highlighted on the drawing).
+You can leave the ball link for later, as you need to add the grip arm link before you insert the bolt into the grip (highlighted in the drawing).
 The grip arm ball link can be from any helicopter as long as it fits an M3 bolt.
 Mikado grip-arm ball links work well.